meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

   }
   ```

+### Sorting by geographical location

-You can also use geosearch to sort results based on their distance from a specific location.
-This chapter uses wo of how of meteors with information about their size and location close they were to the Taj Mahal:
+The following command sorts meteors by how close they were to the Taj Mahal:

 <CodeSamples id= "getting_started_geoPoint_md" />